nais/named/README.md

 Flags:
   -a, --app string            name of your app
-  -c, --contexts string       comma separated list of context roots for ISSO agent -e, --environment string    environment you want to use (default "t0") -p, --password string       the password
+  -c, --cluster string	      name of cluster you want to configure -r, --contexts string array list of context roots for ISSO agent -e, --environment string    environment you want to use (default "t0") -p, --password string       the password
   -u, --username string       the username